cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 Input:

-  alpha - an octet string to be encoded
+ alpha: an octet string to be hashed.
+ B    : the constant from the Weierstrass curve.

 Output:

-  (x, y) - a point in E
+ (x, y): a point in E

 Precomputations: